praneethkvs/jekyll-now/_posts/2018-2-19-Blockchain.md

 ```
 ![MultiChain]({{ site.baseurl }}/images/request.PNG "Request Connection")

 The blockchain will successfully intialize, but you must be granted permission to connect.
 Copy and send the wallet address provided to you to the blockchain originator/blockchain admin.
-For example, the entire line ending in connect,send,receive shown below is the wallet address that needs to be sent.
+The hex string starting with 1... in the image above is the wallet address

 #### Step:6
 The user with authority to grant connection i.e. the blockchain creator must grant requests to each of the connecting nodes by running the following command.